rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-messaging/ios.md

 - (void)nxmConversationEventsControllerWillChangeContent:(NXMConversationEventsController *_Nonnull)controller;
 ```

 Invoked when the controller is about to update events array.
-A number of changes might occur after the invocation of this method.
+A number of changes might occur after the invocation of that method.

 ```objective-c
 - (void)nxmConversationEventsControllerDidChangeContent:(NXMConversationEventsController *_Nonnull)controller;
 ```

 Invoked when the controller is finished updating events array.
-A number of changes might have occured before the invocation of this method.
+A number of changes might have occured before the invocation of that method.

 ```objective-c
 - (void)nxmConversationEventsController:(NXMConversationEventsController *_Nonnull)controller didChangeEvent:(NXMEvent*_Nonnull)anEvent atIndex:(NSUInteger)index forChangeType:(NXMConversationEventsControllerChangeType)type newIndex:(NSUInteger)newIndex;